softwaresaved/software-deposit-guidance/markdown/SoftwareDepositGuidance.md

 References

-In addition to material referenced in the "Find out more" and "Notes" sections in the individual guides, the material in the guides has been drawn from the following papers, reports, blog posts and presentations.
+In addition to material referenced in the "Find out more" and footnotes in the individual guides, the material in the guides has been drawn from the following papers, reports, blog posts and presentations.

 Aerts, Dr. (PhD) P.J.C.
 (DANS) (2017): Sustainable Software Sustainability - Workshop report.
 DANS. [https://doi.org/10.17026/dans-xfe-rn2w](https://doi.org/10.17026/dans-xfe-rn2w).